Troy Aikman: Post-retirement activities

 Aikman also hosts a weekly sports radio show which airs on Thursday from 7 to 8 p.m.
 ET on Sporting News Radio and appears weekly during the football season on the Dunham & Miller morning show on Dallas sports talk radio station 1310 The Ticket.
 He was a public spokesman for Acme Brick throughout his career.
 He is also the chairman of the Troy Aikman Foundation, a charity to benefit children that has recently focused on building playplaces for children's hospitals.
 In 2016, Aikman merged his foundation with the United Way Foundation of Metropolitan Dallas and donated $1 million to United Way in the process.
 The Agency Sports Management & Marketing handles Aikman's marketing activities, where Jordan Bazant is his lead agent.

 Aikman was ranked No. 95 on The Sporting News list of the 100 Greatest Football Players in 1999, and has been the official Wingstop spokesman for several years.
 He appeared in The Simpsons episode "Sunday, Cruddy Sunday" alongside former Miami Dolphins quarterback Dan Marino.
 He also participated in the 2001 and 2011 videos honoring Billy Graham's 83rd and 93rd birthdays.
 Aikman said he was going to appear on Dancing with the Stars in front of TMZ cameras.
 However, he revealed he was only joking about it and won't appear on the show.

 On September 19, 2005, at halftime of the Dallas Cowboys-Washington Redskins game (broadcast on Monday Night Football), Aikman was inducted into the Dallas Cowboys Ring of Honor with his longtime teammates Michael Irvin and Emmitt Smith.
 On August 5, 2006, Aikman was one of six players inducted into the Pro Football Hall of Fame.

 At another halftime ceremony, on February 7, 2009, at the UCLA-Notre Dame basketball game, Aikman's induction into the College Hall of Fame was honored.
 Aikman announced he had completed coursework to finish his degree in sociology.
 He participated in UCLA's 2009 Sociology Department commencement ceremony with quarterback Kevin Craft and linebacker Marcus Reese, who also came back to finish his college education.
 Former UCLA quarterback John Sciarra was the keynote speaker at the ceremony.

 On February 9, 2010, Aikman became a member of the National Football Foundation Board of Directors.

 As of fall 2010, Aikman is a co-spokesman for Rent-a-Center, along with Hulk Hogan.

 In the fall of 2011, Aikman joined the Oxford Preparatory Academy Charter School Advisory Board in Southern California.

 In November 2013, Aikman was named a 2014 recipient of the NCAA Silver Anniversary Award, given annually to six former college athletes 25 years after the end of their college athletics careers.

 In March 2014, Aikman was announced as a partner and spokesman for IDLife.

 After 20 seasons as Fox's lead broadcast team, ESPN announced on March 16, 2022, that both Buck and Aikman would join ESPN as the new lead commentators of Monday Night Football.

+In January 2026, Aikman was hired by the Miami Dolphins as a consultant to search for their next general manager and head coach.